percona/percona-server-mongodb-operator/README.md

 ## Requirements

+The operator was developed/tested for only:
+1. Percona Server for MongoDB 3.6 or greater
-This code was developed/tested for Kubernetes version 1.10 to 1.11 only!
+1. Kubernetes version 1.10 to 1.11
+1. Go 1.11

 ## Run the Operator
 1. Add the 'psmdb' Namespace to Kubernetes: